circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 directory and SSH is subsequently configured to communicate with your version control provider.
 Therefore, the private key is used for:

-- checking out the main project
+- Checking out the main project
-- checking out any GitHub-hosted submodules
+- Checking out any GitHub-hosted submodules
-- checking out any GitHub-hosted private dependencies
+- Checking out any GitHub-hosted private dependencies
-- automatic git merging/tagging/etc.
+- Automatic git merging/tagging/etc

 For this reason, a deploy key isn't sufficiently powerful for projects with additional private dependencies.